 Check out M/V Bay Breeze Boat Cruises website here and book your next cruise, I know I’m putting this on my Fun things to do list this year.

-Aqua Sol is located in the middle at the Summit North Marina.
-They make a mean Cuban sandwich, this is my pick of the three.
+Grain h2o formerly Aqua Sol is located in the middle at the Summit North Marina.
+Friendly stratosphere, good food, outside seating and they allow your pets to dine with you out on the deck.
+This is my pick of the three.

 All 3 restaurants serve non alcoholic and alcoholic beverages.